sermons

 In the late months of 1999, the church set me at liberty to preach the gospel, and brethren churches graciously invited me over to be heard (and tutored some more).

-In November of 2003 the church called for my ordination as an Elder at Columbia Primitive Baptist church, and beginning that same month on to late 2005 had the great privilege to serve as its pastor.
+In November of 2003, the church called&nbsp;me to ordination as an Elder at Columbia Primitive Baptist Church, and, beginning that same month and continuing through late 2005, I had the great privilege to serve as its pastor."</p><p>

-O B I T U A R Y - - Elder Tim de la Paz
+<u>O B I T U A R Y - -November 23, 2022.</u></p><p> Elder Tim de la Paz,&nbsp; Brother Tim, fell asleep in Jesus on November 23, 2022.

-Sister Aurora informed us that Tim was taken ill, and doctors learned he had 4th stage cancer.
+Sister Aurora informed us that Tim was taken ill, and doctors learned he had 4th-stage cancer.
 He spent a short time in the hospital but wanted to be home.
 Briefly, Tim enjoyed the fellowship of his wife, communicating with friends, and writing a poem before cancer increased his pain.
 He returned to the hospital and, on November 23, passed away in hope.

 In addition to his wife, Tim is survived by daughters Rachel, Camellia and son Aaron.
 Grandchildren are Raymond, Camille, Ynah, Paulo, Nathan, and Caleb.